International Day of Sign Languages

 Our Fast Track Disabled Presenters scheme is seeing real results, for example Steve Brown presents Blue Planet UK and Escape to the Perfect Town and regularly appears on The One Show and Countryfile and JJ Chalmers has gone on to present My Faith and Me, D-Day 75, and The One Show.

 The Disabled Writers Access Group launched last November and is developing ten disabled writers.
 The programme includes workshops on structure, pitching and writing for radio and television drama.
 The writers are being introduced to drama commissioners as well as several independent producers and writers, and are developing speculative scripts with an assigned script editor.
 The writers are also supported with mentors who are guiding them as they begin their writing careers.
 The Writers room have secured several opportunities for the disabled writers to date these include pitching for five Radio 3 monologues and four episodes of Doctors.

 The BBC has joined leading companies from around the world in committing to action on disability inclusion.
-We have joined The Valuable 500 – a global initiative striving to place disabili...
+We have joined The Valuable 500 a global initiative striving to place disability inclusio...

 The BBC has announced its plan to promote black and ethnic minority colleagues as "senior leaders".
 Corporation boss Tony Hall outlined the new strategy around "our BAME [Black, Asian and minority...

-Anne Foster has been appointed as the BBC’s Head of Workforce Diversity & Inclusion to help strengthen the BBC’s drive to be the best place to work in the media industry.
-Anne joins a...
+Anne Foster has been appointed as the BBC s Head of Workforce Diversity Inclusion to help strengthen the BBC s drive to be the best place to work in the media industry.
+Anne joins at a time when th...